eSIM Cards in China: Internet Option for Foreign Tourists

 Cost

-While convenient, eSIM plans from international providers can sometimes be more expensive per gigabyte compared to buying a local physical SIM card directly from a Chinese carrier store (especially if you need a very large data allowance).
-However, the convenience and potential GFW-bypass often justify a slight premium for many tourists.
+While convenient, eSIM plans from international providers can sometimes be more expensive per gigabyte than buying a local physical SIM from a Chinese carrier store, especially if you need a large data allowance.
+The premium may still be worth it for short trips because setup is faster and can be completed before departure.

 Mostly Data-Only